 This compact gym equipment is made of a heavy-duty 14 gauge steel tube frame and features a 150-pound vinyl-coated weight stack that provides resistance for the whole machine.

-It has an adjustable preacher curl pad where you can perform barbell curls and hammer curls without straining your back too much.
+It has an adjustable preacher curl pad where I performed barbell curls and hammer curls without straining my back too much.